 If you specify this switch the compiler will access these bodies, creating an extra source dependency for the resulting object file, and where possible, the call will be inlined.
-For further details on when inlining is possible see Section 7.1.5 [Inlining of Subprograms], page 115.
+For further details on when inlining is possible see [Inlining of Subprograms], page 212.

+-gnatN

-'-gnatN' This switch activates front-end inlining which also generates additional dependencies.
+This switch activates front-end inlining which also generates additional dependencies.

-When using a gcc-based back end (in practice this means using any version of GNAT other than the JGNAT, .NET or GNAAMP versions), then the use of '-gnatn' is deprecated, and the use of '-gnatn' is preferred.
+When using a gcc-based back end (in practice this means using any version of GNAT other than the JGNAT, .NET or GNAAMP versions), then the use of -gnatN is deprecated, and the use of -gnatn is preferred.
 Historically front end inlining was more extensive than the gcc back end inlining, but that is no longer the case.

-3.2.13 Auxiliary Output Control
+4.3.14 Auxiliary Output Control

+-gnatt

-'-gnatt' Causes GNAT to write the internal tree for a unit to a file (with the extension '.adt'.
+Causes GNAT to write the internal tree for a unit to a file (with the extension .adt.
 This not normally required, but is used by separate analysis tools.
 Typically these tools do the necessary compilations automatically, so you should not have to specify this switch in normal operation.
-Note that the combination of switches '-gnatct' generates a tree in the form required by ASIS applications.
+Note that the combination of switches -gnatct generates a tree in the form required by ASIS applications.

-'-gnatu' Print a list of units required by this compilation on 'stdout'.
+Print a list of units required by this compilation on stdout.
 The listing includes all units on which the unit being compiled depends either directly or indirectly.

-'-pass-exit-codes'
+-pass-exit-codes